COVID-19 vaccine and lupus

 - When you do go out, wear a mask, avoid crowds, wash your hands often, and sanitize surfaces.

 - Stay in touch with your health care team and continue to follow your lupus treatment plan.

 - Take care of your mental and emotional health.

 If I have already had COVID-19 (the illness), will I need the vaccine?

-In general, you should get the vaccine even if you have already had COVID-19.
-However, you may need to wait for some time after recovering from the virus before taking the vaccine.
+Current recommendations are that you should get the vaccine even if you have already had COVID-19.
 Please talk to your doctor about when you should get the vaccine if you have already had COVID-19.

 What if I have a family history of lupus, could the vaccine trigger the disease for me?